dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

 ## Using the extension yourself

-As of version 2.0.2, you can install the .NET SDK using part of our private API via the VS Code Command Pallete!
+As of version 2.0.2, you can install the .NET SDK using part of our private API via the VS Code Command Palette!

 Bring up the command pallete (ctrl + shift + p) and run the command:
 .NET Install Tool - Install the .NET SDK System-Wide.